EarmarkCPE/cli/README.md

 * Run `go build .`
 * The new executable should be now in the root of the project and called `cli`.
 * Create an alias if you'd like. `alias supabase-latest="<project-dir>/cli/cli"`, subtituting your project directory for where you cloned the project.
+  * `source` your sh rc file.
+  * Go into any supabase project and use it like normal `supabase-latest status`

 # Supabase CLI (v1)